SimonFindling/ui-lab/README.md

 ### Setup for [Travis](https://travis-ci.org)
 1. Fork this repository
-2. Create a branch from master for changes you want to Push back to the template (e.g. OAuth)
+2. Create a branch from master for changes you want to push back to the template (e.g. OAuth)
 3. Set up a [Docker Hub](https://hub.docker.com/) account
 4. Log into  `travis-ci.org` with the github account where your fork is hosted (should be a public repository)
 5. Activate the repository in `travis`
-6. Edit `.travis.yml` file and replace `GROUP` env with the name of your group
+6. Edit `.travis.yml` file and replace `GROUP` env with the name of your group, which should be the same like your docker hub account.
 7. Create secrets: e.g `travis encrypt DOCKER_EMAIL=mail@example.com` and replace them in `.travis.yml`.
  See [here](https://docs.travis-ci.com/user/environment-variables/#Encrypting-environment-variables) for details.
-8. Make change, commit, push and see if `travis` builds
+8. Make a change, commit, push and see if `travis` builds
-9. If successfully build, check your dockerhub account of the images appears
+9. If the build was successful, check your dockerhub account if the images appears
 10. Pull if from docker hub.
 11. The Push to your server will be explained in the **Add webhooks** section.